 Based on these and other findings, InflaRx has conducted a first-in-humans open-label clinical trial in 12 HS patients with severe HS who experienced primary or secondary failure to biological treatment or were not eligible for treatment with other biologicals.

 Encouraged by initial findings, in February 2018 InflaRx started a Phase IIb dose-finding study – the SHINE study – in patients suffering from moderate to severe HS.
 The randomized, double-blind, placebo-controlled, multicenter study enrolled a total of 179 patients in four active dose arms and a placebo arm at over 40 sites in 9 countries in North America and Europe.
 In June 2019, the Company announced top-line results from the trial (See press release: June 5, 2019: InflaRx Announces Top-Line SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).
 The study did not achieve its primary endpoint (dose dependent effect on the HiSCR at week 16).
 However, there was a statistically significant effect of IFX-1 on the Dermatology Life Quality Index (DLQI) when comparing the treatment arms with placebo and a trend in abscess and inflammatory nodule (AN) count reduction when comparing the 3 higher dosing groups to placebo.
-An in-depth efficacy analysis of the full data set of the first 16 weeks revealed multiple efficacy signals for the high dose group compared to the placebo group (See press release: July 18, 2019: InflaRx Reports Additional Analysis of the SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).
+An in-depth efficacy analysis of the full data set of the first 16 weeks revealed multiple efficacy signals for the high dose group compared to the placebo group within the initial phase of the SHINE study, including reductions in all combined inflammatory lesions, on draining fistula and on the International Hidradenitis Suppurativa Severity Score 4 (IHS4), which scores all inflammatory lesions.
+IHS4 was developed by an international expert group to score severity and track treatment response, although the score has not been utilized as a primary endpoint in late stage clinical studies in HS.
+The iHS4 weighs the most fluctuating lesions: inflammatory nodules (1 point), less than abscesses (2 points) or draining fistulas (4 points).
+(See press release: July 18, 2019: InflaRx Reports Additional Analysis of the SHINE Phase IIb Results for IFX-1 in Hidradenitis Suppurativa).

 IFX-1 was well tolerated with no difference in treatment emergent adverse events between placebo and the combined treatment groups.